andresgbecerra/co-induction-anguar/Interview/Angular.md

   - Dependencies are services or objects that a class needs to perform its function.
   - Dependency injection, or DI, is a design pattern in which a class requests dependencies from external sources rather than creating them.
   - The **@Injectable()** decorator specifies that Angular can use this class in the DI system.
-  - The metadata, `providedIn: 'root'`, means that the HeroService is visible throughout the application.
+  - The metadata, `providedIn: 'root'`, means that the Service is visible throughout the application.

 - **injector**
   - An object in the Angular dependency-injection system that can find a named dependency in its cache or create a dependency using a configured provider.